White Crow in a Dream: What It Really Means

 What does a white crow mean spiritually?

-Spiritually, a white crow is considered a rare messenger bridging the physical and spiritual worlds.
+Spiritually, a white crow is a rare messenger bridging the physical and spiritual worlds.
 Many traditions associate white animals with ancestors, spirit guides, or divine contact.
 Seeing a white crow in a dream can indicate a spiritual communication that bypasses ordinary channels, often arriving precisely when the dreamer is ready to receive it.

 What does it mean when you dream about a white crow?